7 evidence-based principles based on the law and what research tells us works best to support young people.

 • Young people and their parents and carers are given enough time and help to plan for the future.

-• Professionals are able to begin transitions planning with young people at least two years before they leave education.
+• Professionals begin transitions planning with young people at least 2 years before they leave education.

-• There is a a flexible and responsive approach to transitions planning, meaning a young person can change their plan if needed.
+• There is a a flexible approach to transitions planning, meaning a young person can change their plan if needed.

 1. Planning must be available from age 14 and be proportionate to need

 Planning begins when a young person is at school and can involve discussions with relevant people as early as S2.
 These can be with guidance teachers, support for learning staff or an appropriate agency such as Skills Development Scotland.
-These discussions should explore a young person's strengths, areas for development and ambitions for the future, which are likely to evolve over the transitions period.
-Plans begun at an early date should be regularly reviewed and updated by those involved in the planning process, their carers and their support team.
+These discussions should explore a young person's strengths, areas for development and ambitions for the future.

-Children with exceptional healthcare needs will have involvement of multiple agencies and health professionals.
-Consideration should be given to the amount of times parents, carers and young people tell their story and planning needs to be coherent and joined-up.
+Children with exceptional healthcare needs will be involved with multiple agencies and professionals.
+Planning needs to be joined up to avoid parents, carers and young people having to repeat their story to different professionals.

 Everyone needs to be made aware of what supports are available early on to help inform the planning process.
 To help with effective planning, social work should provide an indicative budget for young people who meet eligibility criteria no later than one year before they are due to leave school.